lenderpanel

 Recently asked questions about conveyancing in Stone Cross

-I'm buying a new build house in Stone Cross with a loan from Bank of Scotland.
-The developers would not reduce the price so I negotiated five thousand pounds worth of extras instead.
-The house builders rep told me not to tell my conveyancer about the deal as it may affect my loan with the bank.
-Should I keep quiet?.
+I'm purchasing a new build house in Stone Cross with the aid of help to buy.
+The sellers would not move on the price so I negotiated £7000 of extras instead.
+The estate agent suggested that I not disclose to my conveyancer about the extras as it could affect my loan with the bank.
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.